dougEfresh/blog/consenus-breakdown.md

 What's the probability of this happening?
 How would various parties (exchanges, banks, pensions, sovereign) react when they believe bitcoin is X but insurance thinks it is Y?

-In the book [Ascent of Money](https://en.wikipedia.org/wiki/The_Ascent_of_Money) a critical characteristic of a monetary system is easy agreement without ambiguity on the unit of account being exchanged.
+In the book [Ascent of Money](https://en.wikipedia.org/wiki/The_Ascent_of_Money) a critical characteristic of a monetary system is easy agreement  on the unit of account being exchanged.
-Clear consensus is very important and I fear that despite bitcoin's wonders from a technical consensus achievement, the humans will get confused and exit this market entirely.
+Clear consensus is very important, and I fear that despite bitcoin's wonders from a technical consensus achievement, the humans will get confused and exit this market entirely.

 Finally, what if someone creates another crypto such that there is a clear governance model with unambiguous definition of the unit of account? - (take this sentence out?)